Biographies of Karl Marx: Maximilien Rubel (1975)—Marx without Myth

-21st century

-Karl Marx (2010)
+Rolf Hosfeld (2009)—Karl Marx: An intellectual biography

+Karl Marx: An intellectual biography was written by Rolf Hosfeld and first published in German in 2009 as Die Geister, die er rief: eine neue Karl-Marx-Biographie.
+The translation in English by Bernard Heise appeared in 2013.

+Francis Wheen (2010)—Karl Marx

 Karl Marx is a 2010 biography by journalist Francis Wheen.

-Karl Marx: A Nineteenth Century Life (2013)
+Jonathan Sperber (2013)—Karl Marx: A Nineteenth Century Life

 Karl Marx: A Nineteenth Century Life is a 2013 biography of Karl Marx by Jonathan Sperber.

-Karl Marx: Greatness and Illusion (2016)
+Gareth Stedman-Jones (2016)—Karl Marx: Greatness and Illusion

 Karl Marx: Greatness and Illusion is a 2016 biography of Karl Marx by British historian Gareth Stedman-Jones.

-Karl Marx and the Birth of Modern Society (2019)
+Michael Heinrich (2018)—Karl Marx and the Birth of Modern Society

 Karl Marx and the Birth of Modern Society: The Life of Marx and the Development of His Work.
-Volume I: 1818-1841 is a 2019 (German edition 2018) biography by German political scientist Michael Heinrich.
+Volume I: 1818-1841 is a 2019 (German edition 2018) biography by German political scientist Michael Heinrich which cites the new Marx-Engels-Gesamtausgabe (MEGA) and dispells some of the myths in previous biographies contradicted by new published material in MEGA.